Girls Not Brides

 Wider Organisational Responsibilities

-- Comply with Girls Not Brides’ policies and processes, with note for safeguarding, diversity and inclusion, the code of conduct and data protection.
+· Comply with Girls Not Brides policies and processes, with particular note for safeguarding, diversity and inclusion, the code of conduct and data protection.

 Essential skills and knowledge

-- Outstanding written communication, creative thinker, and the ability to write for different audiences.
+· Excellent written communication skills, with the ability to write effectively and synthesize information for different audiences.

 Essential values and attributes

-- Strong commitment to the mission and values of Girls Not Brides and our vision in relation to addressing child marriage and gender justice.
+· Strong commitment to the mission and values of Girls Not Brides including understanding of approaches to empower girls and women and support gender equality.

 How to apply

-To apply, please click on the ‘Apply now’ button on the job page: https://girlsnotbrides.livevacancies.co.uk/#/job/details/66?target=frame and submit your CV and a brief cover letter clearly demonstrating how you meet the criteria.
+To apply, submit your CV and a brief cover letter (no more than two pages) demonstrating how you meet the criteria within the Person Specification via the Online Application Portal.

 We regret that due to the large number of applications anticipated, only shortlisted candidates will be contacted.